 More information and booking: https://www.hookhall.com/viking

-For the first time DC’s Main Streets and commercial corridors have joined together to bring you a spectacular holiday experience.
-Between December 1 and December 31, take a stroll down each of the participating corridors below to experience a dazzling array of lights and decor.
+DC’s Main Streets and commercial corridors have joined together to bring you a spectacular holiday experience.
+Between November 19, 2021, and January 6, 2022, take a stroll down each of the participating corridors below to experience a dazzling array of lights and decorations.

 As many of the districts, holiday attractions, and lights are closed this year, this is a nice way to get in the holiday spirit while shopping locally!